altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

 # `Platform Designer` Sample

-This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Intel® Quartus® Prime Pro Edition software suite.
+This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Quartus® Prime Pro Edition software suite.
 Please refer to [Platform Designer Standard](../platform_designer_standard/) code sample when targeting a Cyclone® V SoC Board.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10, 11 <br> Windows Server* 2019
-| Hardware                          | This process applies to any Intel® FPGA that is supported by the DPC++/C++ compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the [Intel® Arria® 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html)
+| Hardware                          | This process applies to any FPGA that is supported by the DPC++/C++ compiler, but the sample Quartus® Prime Pro Edition project targets the [Arria® 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html)
-| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Pro Edition Version 22.3 or later
+| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Quartus® Prime Pro Edition Version 22.3 or later
-| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel with an Intel® Quartus® Prime Pro Edition project
+| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel with an Quartus® Prime Pro Edition project
 | Time to complete                  | 1 hour

 > **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> To use the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
+> To use the simulator flow, Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - Questa* Advanced Simulator
 > - ModelSim® SE
 >
-> To use the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
+> To use the hardware compile flow, Quartus® Prime Pro Edition must be installed and accessible through your PATH.

 ## Prerequisites